Robocorp Containers

-Run your robot in Robocorp Hosted Cloud Worker
+Run your robot in Robocorp-Hosted Cloud Worker

 You need zero setups to run your Unattended Processes on our Cloud Workers.